dmattp/bang/README.md

      fun number = number number *

 A function written this way is known as a function literal.
 It is pushed onto the working stack like any other literal.
 Functions are invoked, or "applied" using the '!' operator.
 The '!' operator, expecting to find a function value at top of the stack, pops off the top value and applies it.
 If the function accepts a parameter, the next value from the stack is popped off and bound to the symbolic name given to the parameter- in this example, the parameter is called 'number'.
-In this case the function body pushes the value bound to 'number' to the stack twice and invokes the multiply operator.
+Here the function body pushes the value bound to 'number' to the stack twice and invokes the multiply operator.
 Multiply operates as you might expect, popping two values off the stack, multiplying, and pushing the result back to the stack.

 So a Bang! program simply consists of pushing values onto the program stack then applying those values to functions.
 This resembles the common "reverse polish notation" style calculators.